Bóthar: Alleged misappropriation of funds by former CEO

+Reorganisation & recent activity

 Seeking to rebuild, the charity recruited new, unpaid, volunteer board members in January and February 2022, and, in May 2022, announced its opening for the recruitment of a new, permanent CEO.
 The charity remained active in projects in four countries during this period.
 In February 2022, it exported 22 in-calf dairy heifers to Kosovo, eastern Europe, having transported 54 in-calf dairy heifers and 130 goats in November and December 2021 respectively.
 The new CEO would be "tasked with carrying out a full analysis into past income at the charity" and would also have responsibility to ensure the organisation’s “financial integrity and accountability” through “sound controls and financial reporting”.

 In July 2022, Chartered Accountants Ireland (CAI) reportedly opened an investigation into the company's long-time auditor, Grant Thornton.
 The investigation followed a complaint received by the professional body from one of its members and was said to be at an early stage.
 It is due to establish if there exists sufficient grounds to proceed to the disciplinary stage.

+In June 2023, it sold its traditional headquarters in Limerick city for approximately €400,000.
+Following the publication of filed accounts in November 2023, Bóthar stated that “the complete change in leadership at board and CEO level has overseen the embedding of a robust set of financial controls and strong governance across the charity”.
+The board of directors declared that the organisation had gone through “a significant crisis,” but Bóthar was “in many ways a renewed organisation with vastly different ways of operating and with more positive change to come”.

+In December 2023, the Offaly Express reported that Bóthar had sent a shipment of cows from donor farmers to a programme in Kosovo.